DataBiosphere/azul/README.md

 and authorized for repository read access to datasets and snapshots.

 The registration of the service account is handled automatically during ``make deploy``.
-To register  without deploying, run ``make -C terraform sam``.
+To register  without deploying, run ``make sam``.
 The authorization must be performed manually by a developer with administrator access to the SAM group that controls access to TDR.
 Currently that group is called `azul-dev`.

 A member of the `azul-dev` group has read access to TDR, and an *administrator* of that group can add other accounts to it, and optionally make them